johnridesabike/bikewalklife/posts/2020/09/atlanta-riders-speak-up-bus-cuts-hurt-them.md

 - bus
 - atlanta
 - marta
+excerpt: David Wickert, writing for AJC, published a few of the comments they received from MARTA riders regarding the current bus cuts.

 ---
 David Wickert, writing for AJC, published a few of the comments they received from MARTA riders regarding the current bus cuts.
 Here’s one example: